Dermatologist explains what the mpox (monkeypox) rash looks like

 An infected person: If someone has mpox, you can catch it if you:

 Touch the rash or scabs or have intimate contact.
-This is the most common way to spread mpox.
+This is the most common way mpox spreads.

 An infected animal: Animals infected with mpox are found in central or western Africa, where this virus is endemic (there all the time).
 Most of the infected animals are wild rodents like rope squirrels and dormice.